Deaths of United States federal judges in active service: 1920–1954

 168 United States Article III federal judges died in active service between the enactment of legislation in 1919 allowing judges over the age of 70 with more than 10 years of judicial service to serve in what later became known as senior status, and the expansion of that legislation in 1954 to cover judges over the age of 65 with more than 15 years of judicial service.
-Of these, nine were justices of the Supreme Court of the United States.
+Of the judges who died in office during this period, nine were justices of the Supreme Court of the United States.